MeghnaHooda/DLM-in-naturalistic-dialogue/README.md

 "Data_Dialogue" consist of baselines generated from Hindi Dialogue Corpus.
 "Data_Text" consist of baselines generated from HDTB.
- FOr more information on how to generate baselines please refer to following citation:
+ For more information on how to generate baselines please refer to following citation:
 Himanshu Yadav, Shubham Mittal, Samar Husain; A Reappraisal of Dependency Length Minimization as a Linguistic Universal.
 Open Mind 2022; 6 147–168. doi: https://doi.org/10.1162/opmi_a_00060